Watch the Acer 2018 global press conference Wednesday at 11 a.m. ET

 Acer is announcing a number of new products at its annual global press conference in New York on May 23.
 Watch the livestream here starting at 8 a.m.
 PT / 11 a.m.
 ET.

 Acer is one of the first companies that will bring Amazon's Alexa to laptops.
-It also showed off the world's thinnest laptop, the Swift 7, at CES earlier this year.
+It also showed off the world's thinnest laptop, the Swift 7 ($779.02 at Amazon.com), at CES earlier this year.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.